kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 to verify the syncer pod is running.
 ```

-## Creating a Workload Management Space
+## Creating a Workload Management Workspace

-Such a space needs not only to be created but also populated with
+Such a space needs not only to be created but also
-an `APIBinding` to the edge API and, if desired, some `APIBindings` to
+- the KubeStellar edge APIs bound through kube-bind;
-the Kubernetes API for management of containerized workloads.
+- if desired, some CRDs populated for the Kubernetes APIs for management of containerized workloads.

 The usage synopsis for this command is as follows.